What does vitamin E do for your hair?

 How much vitamin E should you take for hair growth?

 The NHS recommends a daily vitamin E intake of 4mg a day for men, and 3mg a day for women [10].
-Most people can store vitamin E in their body for future use, so there’s usually no need to exceed this recommended amount.
+Most people can store vitamin E in their bodies for future use, so there’s usually no need to exceed this recommended amount.

 Not only that, but vitamin E toxicity can actually increase hair loss [13].
 This is similar to the effect of taking too much vitamin A for hair loss.
-So it’s important to discuss any course of treatment with a doctor before you take more than the recommended amount of vitamin E — especially if you have an underlying health condition.
+So it’s important to discuss any course of treatment with a doctor before you take more than the recommended amount of vitamin E, especially if you have an underlying health condition.

 Vitamin E-rich foods